 Ruth Silver, Founder

-Ruth is a listener, connector and pattern finder with a knack for making sense of where we’re at collectively and revealing futures based in reciprocity and sustainability.
 Before founding Groundswell, Ruth worked with Annie Liebovitz & Bruce Mau.
-She holds a BA in Fine Art & Indigenous Studies and a Master’s degree from the Harvard Graduate School of Design and has held teaching positions at the Universities of Toronto and Waterloo, OCADU and Harvard.
+She holds a BA in Fine Art & Indigenous Studies from McMaster and a Master’s degree from the Harvard Graduate School of Design and has held teaching positions at the Universities of Toronto and Waterloo, the Chang School, OCADU and Harvard.
 Ruth recently became a Girl Guide Volunteer, Forest Therapy Guide and Climate Reality Leader.

 If nothing else, let us have interesting and meaningful problems.